leikind/wice_grid/README.md

     .......
   end %>
 ```
-It is up for the developer to return the correct HTML code, or return +nil+ if no row is needed for this record.
+It is up for the developer to return the correct HTML code, or return `nil` if no row is needed for this record.
-Naturally, there is only one +before_row+  definition and one +after_row+ definition for a WiceGrid instance.
+Naturally, there is only one `before_row`  definition and one `after_row` definition for a WiceGrid instance.

-The second variable injected into to <tt>before_row</tt> and <tt>after_row</tt> block, and the first parameter injected
+The second variable injected into to `before_row` and `after_row` block, and the first parameter injected
-into the <tt>last_row</tt> is the number of columns in the current grid.
+into the `last_row` is the number of columns in the current grid.

 ## Rendering a grid without records